marcinpanfil/hospital/README.md

-Solution for some recruitment process
+Solution for some recruitment process.

+Task description in QuarantineTest.test